developerinlondon/ubuntu_ufw/README.md

-Ubuntu Server using Vagrant that has
+Ubuntu Server using Vagrant that has Ansible playbook to:
 * patch server
 * UFW installed
 * UFW enabled